Linearized Polynomial Chinese remainder codes: Decoding a wider class of -CRT codes

-In fact, one can consider the preceding algorithm but taking $l \cdot r$ instead of $r$ for the bound of the probability to get the whole support of the error on the upper part.
+In fact, one can consider the preceding algorithm but taking $l \cdot r$ instead of $r$ for the bound of the probability to get the whole support of the error on the upper part, supposing that the error follows a uniform distribution.